joshua-x-7/GridWorkBench/docs/rst/examples.rst

 In this example, the Hawaii 37 bus synthetic case will be used.
 It can be downloaded here: `Electric Grid Test Case Repository <https://electricgrids.engr.tamu.edu/>`_.

 First create a GWB object and read in a PowerWorld case.
-Check out :ref:`this <reading>` section in the :doc:`tutorial` to see this is done.
+Check out :ref:`this <reading>` section in the :doc:`tutorial` to see how this is done.

 .. code-block:: console